SiGNUM™ incremental encoder system with RESM rotary (angle) ring

-- Renishaw's DSi combines the incremental signals from two TONiC readheads on a RESM ring to compensate for the effect of bearing wander and eliminates odd error harmonics, including eccentricity to give total l installed accuracy of typically ±2.0 arc second.
+- Renishaw's DSi combines the incremental signals from two SiGNUM readheads on a RESM ring (REST ring for partial rotation applications) to compensate for the effect of bearing wander and eliminates odd error harmonics, including eccentricity to give total installed accuracy of typically ±2.0 arc second.

 RESM: one-piece low profile stainless steel ring.
 Standard ‘A' section with tapered internal diameter or low inertia ‘B' section